How Are SBA Loan Rates Determined? Our Complete Guide

 The rates on the CDC piece of the SBA 504 loan in its current status (as of November 2019) differ between the ten-year and 20- and 25-year SBA loans.

 Each month, the CDC will submit closed loans to the SBA.
-They, in turn, pool these loans together and sell them off to investment firms and individual investors.
+They, in turn, pool these loan amounts together and sell them off to investment firms and individual investors.
 These investors then provide the capital that funds their loans.

 The SBA loan rates for the CDC piece of the CDC/504 loan are very much subject to the rules of the SBA.
 Under these rules, interest rates for their portion is based on current rates for both five-year and ten-year bonds offered by the US Treasury.
 From this, spreads must be included for investor returns in addition to the fees charged by both the SBA and CDC.

-The rates mentioned above are fixed, of course.
-For this reason, your payment won’t change for the length of the SBA loan on the CDC piece.
+The small business loan rates mentioned above are fixed, of course.
+For this reason, your payment amount won’t change for the length of the SBA loan on the CDC piece.
 The interest rates on the bank portion of the loan, though, are up for negotiation between yourself and the bank.
 The SBA has no authority over the rates here, but they are almost always under 10 percent.

 Uses for this SBA Loan

-The CDC/504 loan is mainly used for real estate, equipment expenses, and construction costs that are time-intensive and very expensive for businesses to fund upfront.
+The CDC/504 loan can be used for real estate, equipment, and construction costs that are time-intensive and very expensive for businesses to fund upfront.
 This includes costs such as:

 Microloans provided through the Small Business Administration typically cap out at $50,000.
-These SBA loans are meant to be used for such items as startup funding, equipment improvements, inventory management, and increases in working capital.
+These loans are meant to be used for expenses such as:

-Unlike the 7(a) loans, which are processed by banks in many cases, and the 504 loans, which are processed more by private-sector lenders, microloans typically are processed through local-area nonprofits and community-focused institutions.
+Unlike 7(a) loans and 504 loans, microloans typically are processed through local-area nonprofits and community-focused institutions.